Conversion Rate Optimization: Are You Considering Page Speed as a Variable?

 If we can make this mistake, I’m guessing there are other folks out there doing the same thing.
 Next time you do a test on your website; make sure you can measure the page load time.
 If you need help making your website faster you might want to take a look at Google’s new page speed service.

 I’m assuming there’s a point of diminishing returns when it comes to conversion rate benefit and site speed, but I don’t think we’ve hit it quite yet, so we will continue to make all of our web pages faster.
-Moving forward, page load time will be tracked on every recipe in every website test.
+Moving forward, page speed will be tracked on every recipe in every website test.
 The difference between 1.5 seconds and 2 seconds could trump your awesome new headline, image, or call to action.

 While we're on the subject, check out KISSmetrics' infographic on loading time (click to enlarge).